 3. Concrete Supply

 All that new US infrastructure is going to need a lot of concrete!
-Concrete is a growing $65 billion industry in the US, and it shows.
+Concrete production and delivery is a $63 billion revenue industry in the US.
 You can find it in streets, sidewalks, driveways, patios, buildings, barriers and much more.
-And thanks to the continuing increases in new home construction and infrastructure projects, concrete is expected to be in even greater demand in the years ahead.
+The future of concrete offers affordable, sustainable, and fast construction.

 4. Interior Design